hpgbproductions/takazaki/info/drive.md

 ### Akimidai

+The station is named after a century-old viewing spot that overlooks the coastal plains and river delta near Nakatsu.

 Stop on the south side.
 The station is mostly flat and has a speed limit of 70 km/h.
 The north side has a 55 km/h Y-switch.

-Accelerate as quickly as you can for the 30‰ tunnel climb.
+Accelerate as quickly as you can for the 30‰ tunnel climb, and hold that speed as long as you can.
 However, the speed limit decreases as soon as you leave the tunnel.
 Slow down according to the speed limit signs and signals.

 ### Yamagawako Dam No. 1

+This station acts as the main passing point for parts of the timetable where two trains pass each other.

 Stop on the north side.
 The station is mostly flat and has a speed limit of 55 km/h.